-Chances are good that if you’ve seen and identified this bird before, you know it as the Common Moorhen (Gallinula cholorpus).
-In July 2011, though, the American Ornithologists’ Union voted to split the American population of the bird into its own separate species, the Common Gallinule (Gallinula galeata).
+Chances are good that if you’ve seen and identified this bird before, you knew it as the common moorhen (Gallinula cholorpus).
+In July 2011, though, the American Ornithologists’ Union voted to split the American population of the bird into its own separate species, the common gallinule (Gallinula galeata).

 You might be wondering, who gets to decide what to call a bird, and how do they make that decision?
 Well, according to its website, the American Ornithologists’ Union is “one of the oldest organizations in the world dedicated to the scientific study of birds.”
 As such, it commands a great deal of respect from ornithologists worldwide.
 The research it sponsors and produces greatly increases our understanding of the bird world.

 In a nutshell, if these folks say the American gallinules are a different species than those found in other parts of the world, then there’s an awfully good chance they are.
 Online guides like Cornell Lab of Ornithology’s AllAboutBirds.org and printed field guides have changed their ID pages accordingly.

 More than 70 bird names are changing — here’s why.